 Hiccup Horrendous Haddock III, the quiet and thoughtful son of the Chief of the Hairy Hooligans, tries to pass the important initiation test of his Viking clan by catching and training a dragon.
 Can Hiccup do it without being torn limb from limb?

 Join his adventures and misadventures as he finds a new way to train dragons–and becomes a hero.
-This action-packed, hilarious, and perfectly illustrated novel is a modern classic beloved by millions … Continue reading →
+This action-packed, hilarious, and perfectly illustrated novel is a modern classic … Continue reading →